MicrosoftDocs/windows-itpro-docs/windows/keep-secure/deep-analysis-windows-advanced-threat-protection.md

 **Submit files for deep analysis:**

-1. Select the file you want to submit for deep analysis.
+1. Select the file that you want to submit for deep analysis.
 You can select or search a file from any of the following views:
   - Alerts - click the file links from the **Description** or **Details** in the Alert timeline
   - **Machines View** - click the file links from the **Description** or **Details** in the **Machine in organization** section
   - Search box - select **File** from the drop-down menu and enter the file name